meiokubo-zz/mdn/README.md

 	See more details about [Bitbucket](https://bitbucket.org/product/guides/basics/four-starting-steps#step-1-put-your-code-in-bitbucket) and [adding remote repository](https://www.atlassian.com/git/tutorials/syncing)

-	Of course, now Github is also offering unlimited private repositories for FREE as well.
+	Of course, Github is also offering unlimited private repositories for FREE as well.

 Now you have it!! 🍰🎉

 You may start taking notes with markdown files, organize your notes with directories, backup your markdown note library on the cloud drive, and access to it from any where.

-### Template available
+### Templates
+- __Logs:__
+Dump folder for log like `brew upgrade` for example.
+- __Notes:__
+General notes folder.
+- __Code Templates:__
+Use this folder to organize your code snippets in one place.
+Once you create your beautiful templates here, you'll have consistant readability in your code or config files!
+- __Projects:__
+Make lists or large csv files for your project and save here to make it reusable.

+### MarkDownNote on Github
 [https://github.com/meiokubo/mdn](https://github.com/meiokubo/mdn)